owncloud/ocis/docs/ocis/adr/0030-user-generated-client-api-keys.md

 ## Context and Problem Statement

 Currently, the oCIS proxy is used to authenticate users based on an OpenID Connect access token or using basic auth.
-The current implementation is limited to a single identity provider, and we currently have no way to generate credentials for cli tools that do not yet support OpenID Connect
+The current implementation is limited to a single identity provider, and we currently have no way to generate credentials for cli tools that do not yet support OpenID Connect.

 The coming up calendar and contacts service (ccs) requires this because most CalDAV and CardDAV clients require basic or digest authentication.
+Also any service which is based around the concept of impersonation would require the capability to such credentials.

 ## Decision Drivers <!-- optional -->